pip-services/pip-services-docs/content/en/dart/expressions/calculator/variables/ivariable_collection.md

 - **returns**: List<[IVariable](../ivariable)> - list with stored variables.

 #### locate
-Finds a variable in the list or creates a new one if the variable was not found.
+Finds a variable in the list or creates a new one, if the variable was not found.

 > [IVariable](../ivariable) locate(String name)